josvme/stock-dinkan/src/main/docs/Plan.md

 ## List of Tasks
+[x] Create first migration to create day-wise stock data

+[x] Download stock data and save to disk

+[x] Implement Dummy Read and Write interface and implementation

+[] Write downloaded files to DB

+[] Read data from DB

+[] write an integration test

+[] Build a simple flat-base analyzer

+[] test flat-base with a test

+[] Build UI

+## List of high-level tasks
 ### Bootstrapping
-* Download stock data and save to disk
 * Write messages to Kafka for consuming

 ### Writing Data to DB
 * Read file and write to DB
     * As of now tables are based on time, say 1D tables, 1min table, 4 hr table etc. For now we only have 1D table

 ### Read from DB
 * Read data from database